Sakai Takayuki Knife Series Collection

 Sakai Takayuki 33-Layer VG10 Damascus Indigo

 Sakai Takayuki 33-Layer VG10 Damascus Indigo knife series is a uniquely designed, Japanese blue colored knife forged out of the 33-layered, special Damascus stainless steel.
 The traditional knife handle is colored Indigo (Ai-zome), while the blade is extremely sharpened to offer superb sharpness.
-Highly recommended for professional use, this is a great knife series to own.
+Highly recommended for professional use, this is a great knife series to own and have in possession.

 Sakai Takayuki 33-Layer VG10 Damascus Urushi